 , although he was afforded far more flexibility and control when he made Face/Off for Paramount Pictures in 1997, with actor Michael Douglas serving as an executive producer.

 US viewers advised to target the Blu-ray

 The NC-17 version of Hard Target was never released on VHS or DVD in the United States, although it was released intact on those formats in many major territories around the world.
-The good news is that fans of the film in the United States can pick up
+The good news is that fans of the film in the United States can

-Blu-ray players without issue.
+all American Blu-ray players without issue.

 In closing, it would be nice to think that John Woo one day gets to release a true director's cut of Hard Target.
 Although it is a rough workprint, the 116 minute cut of the film is pure John Woo.
-Featuring far more of his trademark touches and editing
+Featuring far more of his trademark touches and

-definition without any MPAA cuts, which thankfully beats the official R rated version in every respect.
+in high definition without any MPAA cuts, which thankfully beats the official R rated version in every respect.

 Cutting Edge Video Episode 27: Hard Target

 All articles are original works compiled by Gavin Salkeld, with occasional

 help from a small team of researchers.
 Particular thanks are due to the BBFC